NLPatVCU/medaCy/README.md

 # medaCy
 :hospital: Medical Natural Language Processing with spaCy :hospital:

 MedaCy is a text processing and learning framework built over [spaCy](https://spacy.io/) to support the lightning fast prototyping, training, and application of highly predictive medical NLP models.
-It is designed to streamline researcher workflow by providing utilities for model training, prediction and organization while insuring the replicability of systems
+It is designed to streamline researcher workflow by providing utilities for model training, prediction and organization while insuring the replicability of systems.

 ![alt text](https://nlp.cs.vcu.edu/images/Edit_NanomedicineDatabase.png "Nanoinformatics")